BozhenJIANG/KAN-ANN-for-STLF/README.md

 ## Overview

-This documentation provides details on the implementation of a hybrid model combining Kolmogorov-Arnold Networks (KAN) and Artificial Neural Networks (ANN) for interpretable and enhanced short-term load forecasting (STLF).
+This documentation provides details on the implementation of "A Hybrid Kolmogorov-Arnold Networks and Artificial Neural Network based Model for Interpretable and Enhanced Short-term Load Forecasting".
 The model is based on a paper published on TechRxiv and can be found by searching for the corresponding article.

 ## Dataset Source